 Not all contamination is naturally-occurring either.
 Nitrates, for example, are capturing headlines throughout Iowa after contamination spikes are being blamed on agricultural run-off.

 Water should be one of the biggest considerations when moving because of all the different factors that may change day-to-day or season-to-season.
-Culligan recently lent its expertise to the Allstate blog outlining a few key ways new homeowners can ensure some peace of mind, including researching common water problems in your area and getting the water tested by a trusted professional is a great place to start.
+For new homeowners looking for peace of mind, researching common water problems in your area and getting your water tested by a trusted professional is a great place to start.